Georgia Child Molestation Charges

 In child molestation cases, psychosexual and risk assessments and evaluations are usually required pursuant to court order while on probation, along with other terms and conditions especially developed for sex offender cases.
 Additionally, if you are sentenced to any time in custody, the Dept. of Corrections will provide sex offender treatment.

-A standard psychosexual evaluation consists of scaled inventories (tests), an interview and forensic evaluation, a life history, interviews with family and close friends, communication with you attorney, and a review of police and supplemental reports.
-The primary purpose of the psychosexual evaluation is to assess the risk to commit a new sexual offense, along with other pertinent sexual deviancy traits.
+A standard psychosexual evaluation consists of scaled inventories (tests), an interview and forensic evaluation, a life history, interviews with family and close friends, communication with your attorney, and a review of police and supplemental reports.
+The primary purpose of the psychosexual evaluation is to assess the risk to repeat the behavior, along with other pertinent sexual deviancy traits.
+A psychosexual assessment is NOT used to determine that you are a sex offender or determine guilt or innocence.

 Where does my defense of these charges begin?